gwastro/gwin/CONTRIBUTING.md

 ### Open a Pull Request

-When you feel that your work is finished, you should create a Pull Request to propose that your changes be merged into the main (`upstream`) repository.
+When you feel that your work is finished, you should create a Pull Request to propose that your changes be merged into the main (`gwastro`) repository.

 After you have pushed your new feature branch to `origin`, you should find a new button on the [GWIn repository home page](https://github.com/gwastro/gwin/) inviting you to create a Pull Request out of your newly pushed branch.
 You should click the button, and proceed to fill in the title and description boxes on the PR page.